Skip to content

 Evaluate a batch of records against a layer's quality threshold.

 Steps performed: 1.
 Profile the dataset (DataProfiler).
 2. Check completeness for each record (DataQualityChecks).
-3. Score each record (QualityScorer).
+3. Score each record via the injected scorer (accuracy).
 4. Check uniqueness across the batch.
 5. Compute per-dimension averages and overall score.
 6. Compare overall score to the layer's quality_threshold.

 Parameters: